Statistics Course Offerings

 280 – Statistical Methods (3)

-Prerequisite: STAT 180.
+Prerequisite: STAT 180 or equivalent.
 Second course in statistical methods.
 Include one-way and higher ANOVA, multiple regression, categorical data analysis, and nonparametric methods with examples from diverse fields.
 Topics vary with instructor and may also include time series and survival analysis.

 320 – Applied Regression Analysis (3)